WOW thank you everyone!

 I am not yet specialised in anything in particular – this will happen in a year or so, when I have had enough experience in the real world of work to understand what I want to aim towards.
 Some of the options are Civil Engineer, Site Engineer, Mechanical & Electrical Engineer, Design Engineer or more!

-3 main parts to my daily work on site: Health and Safety, Quality Assurance and General Management
+My Typical Day: 3 main parts to my daily work on site: Health and Safety, Quality Assurance and General Management

 As the most dangerous industry, a large part of what I have been learning on the job is health and safety management.
 I have learnt to report dangerous situations, ensure correct PPE (personal protective equipment) is worn, checking workers qualifications, machinery certifications and given site inductions.
 I have been working closely with the site management team to ensure the projects are completed on time, on budget and to the correct specifications – and trust me when I say this – there are more problems than you could imagine.
 I am largely responsible for quality assurance, snagging existing works to ensure they are to the correct standard.
 I have also been introduced to commercial systems including tendering and payment processes, and have already learnt to work alongside clients.
 In fact, the architect of this project won the RIBA Architect of the year in 2014 – claim to fame!